JonasReich/OpenUnrealUtilities/README.md

 > **active development: [ue5.0](https://github.com/JonasReich/OpenUnrealUtilities/tree/ue5.0)**<br>
 > old versions: [ue4.27](https://github.com/JonasReich/OpenUnrealUtilities/tree/ue4.27)

+From time to time we might get pull requests for old engine versions, because the plugin is still used in projects that did not upgrade to the latest version.
+These changes may be merged into the respective engine version branch and will eventually be merged into develop for the next release.

+If you want stable versions, you should stick to the labeled release commits.

 ### Deprecation

 Any major changes to the API will be assisted via the use of deprecation macros so you have time to upgrade your code.